BlenderCN-Org/blender_api/README.md

 # Sophia Blender Animation API

-This repository contains an animated model of the Sophia head, as a Blender file.
-A Robot Operating System (ROS) node to control the model can be found in the `blender_api_msgs` repository.
+This repository contains an animated model of the Sophia head, as a Blender file, as well as a Robot Operating System (ROS) node to control the model.
 The ROS node is automatically started when the blender file is loaded.

 The rigControl python module contains scripts to drive the model, as well as defining a public programming API.
+The rosrig python module contains ROS node implementation.
 The rigAPI module defines an abstract base class for controlling the rig: the ROS node uses this API, and rigControl implements it.

 # Running

-Pre-requisites: [Blender](https://www.blender.org/) must be installed.

-This works well with the following versions:
-* Version 2.71 on Ubuntu 14.04 (Trusty) from the irie ppa:
-  `sudo apt-add-repository ppa:irie/blender`
-* Version 2.78 available by default on Debian 9 stable (Stretch).

-This does NOT work with:
-* Version 2.69 (the default version) on Ubuntu 14.04 (Trusty)
-* Version 2.75 or 2.79 on Ubuntu 14.04 (Trusty) from the Thomas Schiex
-  ppa: `sudo apt-add-repository ppa:thomas-schiex/blender` See issue #76.
+Pre-requisites: The code is designed for Blender 2.71.
 Start blender as follows:

 ```